biohazard999/Xenial.Framework/docs/guide/model-builders.md

 If the attribute is plural or describes *behavior of* a business object it starts with the term `With`.

 ::: tip
-There are a lot of built in attributes provided by Xenial.
+There are a lot of [Built-in Attributes](/guide/model-builders-built-in.md) provided by Xenial.
 If you are missing one, that should be built into the framework, [let us know](https://github.com/xenial-io/Xenial.Framework/issues/)!
 :::